 Lachie’s first Indigenous Nationals experience

-Every year, Indigenous Nationals brings together Aboriginal and Torres Strait Islander university students from all corners of Australia for a jam-packed week of sport, culture and good vibes.
-This time, Perth rolled out the welcome mat on Whadjuk Noongar Country from June 23 to 27 with basketball, netball, touch football and volleyball serving up the action and a whole lot of friendly competition.
+Every year the Indigenous Nationals brings together Aboriginal and Torres Strait Islander university students from all corners of Australia for a jam-packed week of sport, culture and good vibes.
+This time, the University of Western Australia in Perth hosted on Whadjuk Noongar Country from June 23 to 27 with basketball, netball, touch football and volleyball serving up the action and a whole lot of friendly competition.

 Of course, every great experience has its standout moments.
-For Lachie, one of those was sharing a room with teammate Benny Cooper.
+For Lachie, one of those was sharing a room with his teammate.

 Stay in the loop!